What is a Video Game Designer?

-The gaming industry is at full swing; its progress has surpassed that of many other industries within a few years, and the industry boasts a revenue of $7 billion.
-Video games are enjoyed by people of all ages, allowing players to step into an alternate world and become superhuman soldiers, expert tennis players, and world saviors.
+The gaming industry is at full swing; video games are enjoyed by people of all ages, allowing players to step into an alternate world and become superhuman soldiers, expert tennis players, and world saviors.

-Video games are terribly complex, in storyline alone, and there are millions of lines of code that develop every aspect of the game, from maps to characters, and fulfill a reaction for every possible action that a player may choose.
+Video games are extremely complex, in storyline alone, and there are millions of lines of code that develop every aspect of the game.
+From maps to characters, these games fulfill a reaction for every possible action that a player may choose.
 These worlds are courtesy of video game designers, who are responsible for the content and environment of every video game.

 This can include: